PoojaSharma-1/Classic-Cars-Sales-Analysis/README.md

 ## Technologies Used
 - **Power BI** for data visualization
-- **SQL** for data processing and transformation
+- **Power Query** for data processing and transformation
 - **Excel/CSV** for data storage and management

-📌 *If you find this project useful, don't forget to ⭐ star the repository!* 🚀
+📌 *If you find this helpful project, don't forget to ⭐ star the repository!* 🚀